plugdata-team/plugdata/README.md

 What doesn't work / needs to be fixed:
-- Perhaps not entirely thread-safe yet
-- Some hacky solutions
 - No VU meter
-- GraphOnParent and Subpatches not supported yet
+- Cannot open/edit subpatches or abstractions
+- Possibly some thread-safety issues, and some slightly hacky manipulation of pd

 Please contact me if you wish to contribute, I could use some help!